Create custom nodes

 • we modify the constructor signature to include the node arguments,

-• we change the input and output types for the node
+• we change the input and output types for the node (we receive images to segment as input, and we produce annotated images as output)

-from juturna.payloads._payloads import ImagePayload
+from juturna.payloads import ImagePayload

 class RedCatDetector(Node[ImagePayload, ImagePayload]):